Samual Hahnemann,The Founder Of Homoeopathy

 Typhus Outbreak and 50 Years of Medical Degree

-Year 1812 saw the bloodshed and destruction of the Napolean war came to Leipzig.Many physician were called in to service for helping not only the battle sufferers but also for typhus outbreak sufferers.Armed with twenty six homoeopathic medicines Hahnemann achieved remarkable success in treating typhus.Total of 180 patients of typhus he treated,only two had died.
+Year 1812 saw the bloodshed and destruction of the Napoleon war came to Leipzig.Many physicians were called in to service for helping not only the battle sufferers but also for typhus outbreak sufferers.Armed with twenty-six homoeopathic medicines Hahnemann achieved remarkable success in treating typhus.Total of 180 patients of typhus he treated, only two had died.

 In 1829 Hahnemann celebrated his 50th anniversary of the awarding of his medical degree and over four hundred physicians from Europe attended this gala celebration.

 Observations during his practice here led him to publish another gem "chronic diseases" in five volumes.In 1830 Hahnemann's wife died.At that time patient from all over Europe were coming to Kothen to be treated by Hahnnemann.Hahnemann with the help of homoeopathy checked and saved many deaths when cholera invaded Germany in 1831.Hahnemann recognized(a premonition of later bacteriological discoveries) the agency of "most minute animals of a lower order."